 After You Complete the FAFSA

-- The Department of Education will analyze your information, calculate an Expected Family Contribution (EFC) for you and develop a Student Aid Report (SAR).
+- Allow time for the Department of Education to analyze your information, calculate an Expected Family Contribution (EFC) for you and develop a Student Aid Report (SAR).

-- If you filed electronically and provided an email address, you will receive your SAR acknowledgment within 3-5 days after your FAFSA has been processed.
+- Anticipate a SAR to be delivered to you.
+If you filed electronically and provided an email address, you will receive your SAR acknowledgment within 3-5 days after your FAFSA has been processed.
 If you did not provide an email address, your SAR will be mailed to you within 7-10 days.

-- The SAR (including the EFC) will be sent to the colleges you listed on your application.
+- Expect a SAR in the mail if you filed a FAFSA on paper.
+Know that the SAR (including the EFC) will be sent to the colleges you listed on your application.

 - Check the SAR carefully to make sure that it's accurate.

 - Make corrections, if needed, by going to fafsa.gov, calling 800-4-FED-AID (800-433-3243) or by returning the corrected and signed paper SAR for reprocessing.